How to Prevent Emotional Eating

 4. Take control

 You’ve already identified that you emotionally eat and when you do it.
 The next step is to concentrate on the other things and take the reins in the situation.

 The impulse to eat when you’re sad will be very strong.
 You’ll need to be very strict and dedicated to yourself to win this battle.

 You can try doing activities that make you happy.
 Or, you can do things that make you feel good.
 For instance, read, watch an episode of your favorite TV show or movie, listen to fun music, go for a walk, or go shopping.

 There are so many options that we can’t write all of them in this article.
-You know better than anyone what makes you happy in the moment (and that isn’t food).
+You know better than anyone what makes you happy (and that isn’t food).